danteali/DockerRunFiles/README.md

   -o parent=enp4s0 \
   lan_net
 ```
-Then when starting a container use these options to give it it's own IP on the LAN.
+Then when starting a container use these options to give it it's own IP on the LAN:
 ```
 --network lan_net \
 --ip=192.168.0.225 \
 ```
+Also see guide [here](https://blog.oddbit.com/post/2018-03-12-using-docker-macvlan-networks/) which helped me.

 ### aliases
 You can make command line interaction with docker a bit easier by adding these aliases to the `.bash_aliases` file in your home directory.
 You can type these aliases instead of the longer docker commands.
 You might need to install the JSON parser `jq` as some of these aliases use it to parse/prettify docker json output.
 Note that one of the aliases is `daliases` which will list all of the other aliases just in case you forget what they are!